Step 1

 Specific Measurable Achievable Realistic Time Bound.

-These must be quantified precisely, using very specific KPIs .
+These must be quantified with precision, using KPIs s.

-You don't know which KPIs to choose?
-Here are 12 financial indicators to follow for project management.
+Not sure which KPIs to choose?
+Here are 12 financial indicators for project management.

 At the end of the project, you will needto establish a reportallowing you tomeasure the ROIof the ERP project plan.
 The defined objectives must therefore remain consistent with youroverall business strategy.

-You can define a certain number of questions allowing you to evaluate the ROI of your ERP project:
+You can define a number of questions to help you evaluate the ROI of your ERP project:

-• What advantages has ERP made it possible to achieve from an operational point of view?
-For example: process automation, error reduction, etc.
+• What benefits has ERP delivered from an operational point of view?
+For example: automating processes, reducing errors...

 • How has ERP improved data accuracy and reliability?

 • What competitive advantages has ERP brought?
-For example: better customer satisfaction, reduced response times, reduced project assignment time, etc.
+For example: improved customer satisfaction, reduced response times, shorter project allocation times...

-Starting an ERP migration or implementation project involves auditing your existing system.
+Starting an ERP migration or implementation project involvesaudit your existing system.

-This step will first allow you to take stock of the current situation of your business.
+This step will allow you to take stock of your company's current situation.

 • Your communication flows